axellancieri/axellancieri.github.io/README.md

 --not something to do rn

+- on clicking a link that'll take u out of the site get there like a small popup stating 'View Link'

 - not happy about cv download approach.
 Works fine on firefox but on all other browsers just opens on a new tab.
 - email tooltip and copy buttons work and behave fine although sometimes they dont perform as expected.